-Since then, the Mint’s Ottawa facility has concentrated on numismatic and commemorative currency.
+Since then, the Mint’s other facility – in Ottawa – has concentrated on the country’s numismatic and commemorative currency.

 In November 1960, Finance Minister Donald Fleming was advised of the need for a new minting facility as capacity had already been reached in Ottawa.
 At the time, the Philadelphia Mint was producing a large number of Canadian 10-cent coins, and all numismatic coins were being produced in Hull, Qué.